Welcome to the Utah overdose surveillance dashboard

 Interactive charts and maps are presented below, presenting temporal trends and geographical distribution of 5 years of CSD precriptions dispensed data for Utah.

-The plots below are configurable using the associated interactive tools.
+The plots below are configurable using the associated interactive tools below.

 Dispensed prescription data for controlled substances can be reported or corrected after the drug was dispensed.
 Therefore, the historic prescription data is subject to subsequent updating.